 Fluent announced the Remote Simulation Facility (RSF) in 2002.
 This probably is the first commercial CFD cloud computing offer.
 They upgraded the cluster several times later.
 The response is, based on community feedback, very good.
 This e-business model combining software and computing resources is very attractive for small consulting firms, and moderate users.
-The $3-$20 (depending on volume of commitment) per CPU hour is quite reasonable, although not so cheap.
+The $3-$20 (depending on the volume of commitment) per CPU hour is quite reasonable, although not so cheap.

 It seems ANSYS is quietly retiring this re-branded ANSYS RSolve, although the RSF button is still available in the current Fluent 13.
 The community forum is live, but not active.
 In fact, I did not find the signup buttons.

-So, what’s wrong with CAE in cloud?
+So, what’s wrong with CAE in the cloud?

 Some anti-cloud arguments may include: